kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 | `setFile(String)`  | Set the value of `input type = file` fields to a given file. |
 | `submit()`         | Send the content of `form` type element.                     |
 | `fireEvent(...)`   | Call a javascript event in an element.                       |

+## Object operations of browser

+In page-definition class browser object can be get by `browser()`, with which we can do operations in the browser controlled by tests.

+These methods are simple method callings.